-Peak Current is the main welding current (amps) set to melt the material being welded and works much the same as setting maximum amperage values for regular DC TIG: as a guide use 30-40 amps for every 0.040" of material thickness.
+Peak Current is the main welding current (amps) set to melt the material being welded and works much the same as setting maximum amperage values for regular DC TIG: as a guide use 30-40 amps for every 1mm of material thickness.

 Base Current is the set level of background current (amps) which cools the weld puddle and affects overall heat input.
-Background Amps is a percentage of peak amperage.
 As a rule, use enough background current to reduce the weld pool to about half its normal size while still keeping the weld pool fluid.
 As a guide start by setting the background amperage at 20 to 30 percent of peak amperage.

 Pulse Frequency is the control of the amount of times per second (Hz) that the welding current switches from Peak Current to Base Current.
-DC Pulse TIG frequency generally ranges from 20 to 300 HZ depending on the job application.
+DC Pulse TIG frequency generally ranges from 20 to 220 HZ depending on the job application.
 Control of the pulse frequency also determines the appearance of the weld.

 Pulse Width is the control of the percentage of time during one pulsing cycle the power source spends at the peak current (main amperage).
-Example is with the Pulse Width set at 80 percent and a rate of 1 pulse per second (PPS), the machine will spend 80% of the pulse at peak amperage and 20% at the base current.
+Example is with the Pulse Width set at 80 percent, the machine will spend 80% of the pulse at peak amperage and 20% at the base amperage.
 Increasing the pulse width percentage adds more heat to the job, while decreasing pulse width percentage reduces heat

-DC Pulse Tig welding allows faster welding speeds with better control of the heat input to the job, reducing the heat input minimising distortion and warping of the work and is of particular advantage in the welding of thin stainless steel and carbon steel applications.
+DC Pulse TIG welding allows faster welding speeds with better control of the heat input to the job, reducing the heat input minimising distortion and warping of the work and is of particular advantage in the welding of thin stainless steel and carbon steel applications.
 The high pulse frequency capability of the advanced inverter agitates the weld puddle and allows you to move quickly without transferring too much heat to the surrounding metal.
 Pulsing also constricts and focuses the arc thus increasing arc stability, penetration and travel speeds.